Denperidge-Redpencil/divio-docs-parser/README.md

 # Divio Docs Generator

-Automatically collect, aggregate and structure all your [divio-style documentation](https://documentation.divio.com/) into a tree of .md files.
+Parse all your [divio-style documentation](https://documentation.divio.com/) into consistent Python objects, or write them to your disk
 ```
 /{reponame}
     /tutorials